 Make white sauce.
 In a small saucepan, melt the butter over medium heat.
 Add flour and whisk for a minute to let the flour fully absorb into the butter.
 Then add the milk and turn up heat slightly to bring it to a simmer.
 Let it thicken.
 Add the parmesan cheese, salt, and pepper – and stir until melted.
 Remove from heat.1 ½ Tablespoons unsalted butter, 1 ½ Tablespoons all-purpose flour, 2/3 cup 2% milk, 1/4 cup parmesan cheese, kosher salt and freshly ground black pepper

 Assemble pizza.
 Arrange the dough on stone or pan.
 You can roll it out thin or keep it thicker.
 Add the white sauce and smooth to all sides of the dough.
-Then add the sauteed mushrooms and cooked bacon, and top it all with some shredded cheese.
-You can also add some extra parmesan cheese to the top.1 cup white cheddar cheese
+Then add prepared toppings and mozzarella cheese.
+You can also add some extra parmesan cheese to the top.1 cup mozzarella cheese

 Notes